pwa-builder/pwa-auth/creating-facebook-key.md

 ### Raw `providerData` with Facebook Sign-In

 When a user signs-in with their Facebook account, pwa-auth will dispatch the `signin-completed` event.
-This event will contain the standard information -- `email`, `name`, `imageUrl` -- as well as additional Facebook-specific information contained in `providerData`:
+This event will contain the standard information -- `email`, `name`, `imageUrl`, `accessToken`, and `accessTokenExpiration` -- as well as additional Facebook-specific information contained in `providerData`:

 ```javascript
 const pwaAuth = document.querySelector("pwa-auth");